apache/nuttx-apps/system/zmodem/README.txt

        CONFIG_UART1_RXBUFSIZE=1024

-    3) With a larger driver input buffer, the Zmodem receive I/O buffer can be
+    3) With a larger driver input buffer, the ZModem receive I/O buffer can be
        smaller:

        CONFIG_SYSTEM_ZMODEM_RCVBUFSIZE=256